 - The follow up on the corrective actions is detailed in the procedure for corrective action

-- The nonconformance identified during third-party audits or by external agencies are handled in the same manner.
+- The nonconformance identified during third-party audits or by external agencies is handled in the same manner.
 The non-conformances of IA remaining open due to a delay in the implementation of corrective action along with major non-conformances recorded will be reviewed during management review meetings.

 9.3 Management review

-Top management of Xxx is reviewing the organization’s quality management system, at planned intervals, to ensure its continuing suitability, adequacy, effectiveness and alignment with the strategic direction of the organization.
+Top management of Xxx is reviewing the organization’s quality management system, at planned intervals, to ensure its continuing suitability, adequacy, effectiveness, and alignment with the strategic direction of the organization.
 Management review will be conducted and chaired by MD once in SIX Months to ensure continuing suitability & effectiveness in satisfying the requirements of ISO 9001:2015 and the stated quality policy and objectives.

-The Management Review will include all elements of the entire quality system as detailed in procedure and schedule for the Management Review.
+The Management Review will include all elements of the entire quality system as detailed in the procedure and schedule for the Management Review.
 Records of Management Review Meetings shall be maintained by MR. The Director during review shall assess opportunities for improvement and the need for changes in the Quality Management System, including the Quality Policy and Quality Objectives.

 9.3.2 Management review inputs

 The management review is planned and carried out taking into consideration

 - The status of actions from previous management reviews